xinglongzhangnudt/policy-learning-for-distributed-mpc/README.md

 The tutorials lead you through implementing the code files uploaded.

-* DSLC_training: Implement the code to verify the convergence condition of actor-critic learning and the closed-stability condition under actor-critic learning in the receding horizon control framework.
+* DLPC_training: Implement the code to verify the convergence condition of actor-critic learning and the closed-stability condition under actor-critic learning in the receding horizon control framework.
 The code is implemented in Matlab.
-* DSLC_xtdrone: Deploy the control policy to control a number of multirotor drones in the Gazebo.
+* DLPC_xtdrone: Deploy the control policy to control a number of multirotor drones in the Gazebo.
 This part is based on XTDrone, PX4, and MAVROS, containing materials related to  [XTDrone project](https://github.com/robin-shaun/XTDrone/blob/master).
 The code is implemented in Python.
-  * DSLC_xtdrone6: Control 6 multirotor drones to realize formation control and transformation.
+  * DLPC_xtdrone6: Control 6 multirotor drones to realize formation control and transformation.
-  * DSLC_xtdrone18: Control 18 multirotor drones to realize formation control and transformation.
+  * DLPC_xtdrone18: Control 18 multirotor drones to realize formation control and transformation.
-* DSLC_solving_one_robot_control: Implement the code to solve the centralized control problem of one robot distributedly and compare it with the centralized version.
+* DLPC_solving_one_robot_control: Implement the code to solve the centralized control problem of one robot distributedly and compare it with the centralized version.
 The code is implemented in Matlab.

 ## Dependencies

-There is no dependency for `DSLC_training` within Matlab.
-As for `DSLC_xtdrone`, please follow the instructions in [XTDrone project](https://github.com/robin-shaun/XTDrone/blob/master) to complete the environment installation and basic configuration.
+There is no dependency for `DLPC_training` within Matlab.
+As for `DLPC_xtdrone`, please follow the instructions in [XTDrone project](https://github.com/robin-shaun/XTDrone/blob/master) to complete the environment installation and basic configuration.

 ## Run DSLC_xtdrone